FREQUENTLY ASKED QUESTIONS

-Our selected TPA partners will carry the lion’s share of administrative responsibility, but Missio will videoconference regularly with ERS, PlanSource, Aetna and Cigna in order to provide sufficient oversight of the program.
+Our selected TPA partners will carry the lion’s share of administrative responsibility, but Missio will videoconference regularly with ERS, PlanSource, and Cigna in order to provide sufficient oversight of the program.
 Missio will also be involved in promoting the program, encouraging members to submit needed information, and answering general member inquiries related to the program.
 Missio Nexus will assemble a Health and Welfare Benefits Committee from among participating members to give input into the program.

 What is Enterprise Risk Strategies’ (ERS) Role?

 ERS is Missio Nexus’ consulting partner and has been working with our organization over the past year developing this program.
 They will be responsible for the overall plan implementation/launch, ongoing plan management, vendor management, actuarial analysis, data analysis/reporting, renewal management and overall strategy in collaboration with Missio.

 Will Missio Nexus establish a Health and Welfare Benefits Committee?

 Yes, Missio Nexus leadership has established a Health and Welfare Benefits Committee for this program.
 The committee is comprised of HR/Benefit professional and/or executive leadership from organizations actively participating in the Missio Benefits program.
 These individuals will work together to enhance the ability of all participating organizations to procure competitive, objective and transparent employee benefits programs that exemplify quality, stewardship, integrity and unity.
 Committee members serve a minimum two-year term.